sitewhere/sitewhere.github.io/userguide/tenant/device-communication.md

 		</sw:web-socket-event-source>
 {% endhighlight %}

-Note that the payload type is 'string' and that the *<sw:groovy-string-event-decoder/>* decoder expects a String input.
+Note that the payload type is 'string' and that the **groovy-string-event-decoder** decoder expects a String input.
 If a binary decoder is configured for a String payload type or vice versa, the system will generate an error on startup.